vuestorefront/shopware-pwa/.github/ISSUE_TEMPLATE/bug_report.md

  - Browser: [e.g chrome, safari][version]

 **Additional context**
 Anything you would like to add but was not sure which section it fits.
-For example: tech stack used (Nuxt, Vue, Gridsome, React, etc)